-Some simple gardening activities can help your much loved garden plants not only survive the Winter months, but be well prepared for Spring.
+Some simple gardening activities can help your much-loved garden plants not only survive the winter months but be well prepared for spring as well.
 These tips apply to the south-eastern portion of Australia in particular.

 - * Water has insulating properties.
 This is particularly relevant for soil moisture and water in plant cells